 By larpable·

 Remember the 4 AM club?
 The 10X productivity hacks?
 The dopamine detoxes that were really just a gateway to buying more courses?
-If you feel a strange sense of déjà vu, you’re not alone.
-In 2026, a new, deeply ironic trend has emerged from the ashes of the hustle culture they built: the mindful tech detox.
+If you feel a strange sense of déjà vu, you're not alone.
+In 2026, a new, deeply ironic trend has emerged from the ashes of the hustle culture they built: the digital sobriety scam.

 The same gurus who spent the last decade selling you on the dream of a hyper-optimized, AI-powered, always-on entrepreneurial life are now quietly scrubbing their feeds.
 The "Rise and Grind" merch is gone, replaced by serene photos of them meditating in a forest, holding a single, perfect leaf.
 Their new tagline?
 "Digital Sobriety."
 Their new product?
 A $5,000-per-person "Silicon Valley Silence" retreat or a "Mindful Founder" mastermind that promises to heal the very burnout their previous content caused.